Code-Juan/woodenstonemi/SECURITY.md

 - Create a simple backend service to handle email sending
 - Keep credentials on the server side

-**Option C: Use EmailJS Public Key Only (Current Setup)**
+**Option C: Use Postmark API (Current Setup)**
-- The current setup uses only the public key
+- The current setup uses Postmark API for secure email delivery
-- This is relatively safe as it's designed to be public
+- API keys are stored securely in environment variables
-- However, consider rate limiting and monitoring
+- Includes rate limiting and monitoring

 ## Current Risk Assessment:

-✅ **Low Risk**: EmailJS public keys are designed to be public ⚠️ **Medium Risk**: Service and template IDs could be used to send emails through your account 🚨 **High Risk**: If someone gets your SMTP password, they could send emails as you
+✅ **Low Risk**: Postmark API keys are stored securely in environment variables ⚠️ **Medium Risk**: API keys should be rotated regularly 🚨 **High Risk**: If API keys are exposed, they could be used to send emails through your account

 ## Recommended Security Measures:

-1. **Monitor EmailJS Dashboard** for unusual activity
+1. **Monitor Postmark Dashboard** for unusual activity
-2. **Set up rate limiting** in EmailJS if available
+2. **Set up rate limiting** in Postmark if available
 3. **Regularly rotate credentials** if possible
 4. **Use environment variables** for production deployments
 5. **Consider using a backend service** for sensitive applications